winesapOS/winesapOS/README.md

         - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: ext4, Label: winesapos-boot0 > Add
         - (Right-click on the "unallocated" space) > New > File system: btrfs, Label: winesapos-root0 > Add
     - (Select the green check mark to "Apply All Operations") > Apply > Close
-5. Mount the new partitions with winesapOS optimizaitons and features.
+5. Mount the new partitions with winesapOS optimizations and features.
     ```
     # View hints about each partition.
     $ lsblk